-If you intend selling products, simply instal the WooCommerce plugin and you instantly have an online store.
+If you intend selling products, simply install the WooCommerce plugin and you instantly have an online store.
 Hotel or bed-and-breakfast?
-Extend WooCommerce with the Bookings plugin and you can take payment ande reserve room in minutes.
+Extend WooCommerce with the Bookings plugin and you can take payment and a reserve room in minutes.

 You have spoken to your Local Enterprise Office, you have a domain name, web hosting and the start of a successful website what’s next?
 Easy… you need people to visit your site, and for some of those visitors to become customers.
 But I’m not going to lie, this is hard work and it can take a long time to rank for the keywords that matter to your business.

 One of the first things that every new webmaster should do is install the Yoast SEO plugin on their website.
 It takes care of almost everything you can think of when it comes to optimising for the search engines.

 While using Yoast SEO you will learn all the basics of optimization as you go via their grading system.
 The plugin analyses your content before telling what you have right and more importantly what you have wrong.

 Much internet wisdom will tell you that you should be on every social media platform, I’m sure this is what you’ve heard.
 Ok, maybe over a period of years, but for a start-up managing multiple accounts can become overwhelming.

 When I first started out running social media for a small decorating company more that 10 years ago there was only really Facebook and Twitter, now there are hundreds of them.

 I would suggest that for most small businesses and start-ups starting with just one, and adding platforms over time once you are comfortable with them is the way to go.

 There is no point having a profile on 10 different social media platforms and spreading yourself so thin that none of them perform for you.